microsoft/TypeScript-Handbook/pages/Decorators.md

 ```

-> Decorator Metadata is an experimental feature and may introduce breaking changes in future releases.
+> NOTE&emsp; Decorator Metadata is an experimental feature and may introduce breaking changes in future releases.